dlax/pglift/docs/settings.rst

 The details of most operations can be configured by defining the *settings* of an installation.
-These settings are usually gathered in a configuration file, in JSON format, and some can be overridden from environment variables.
+These settings are usually gathered in a configuration file, in YAML format, and some can be overridden from environment variables.

 A typical settings document looks like: